itspeedway/netadmin-server/README.txt

 We need:

+    /auth
+        POST            Login to obtain a token

 	/search
         POST            along with criteria

+	/nodes
+        GET				Obtains a list of nodes
+	    HEAD            Obtains a count of nodes
+        POST            Add new node

+	/nodes/?location=<LOCATION>
-	/devices				Obtains a list of all available devices /devices/[location]		Obtains a list of devices in a location
+        GET     		Obtains a list of nodes in a location HEAD            Obtains a count of nodes in a location

-		Only HEAD/GET are valid for this service
+    /nodes/<id>
+        GET             Obtain a single node
+        PATCH           UPDATE single node (provided fields only) PUT             REPLACE single node (Overwrite all fields)

+	/locations
-	/locations				Obtains a list of all available locations
+        GET				Obtains a list of locations

-		Only HEAD/GET are valid for this service
+	    HEAD            Obtains a count of locations

 	/devices/<id>					Operations on a single device	(GET/DELETE/HEAD/PATCH/POST/PUT) /devices/<id>/[<ACTION>]		Actions on a single device		(PUT)